Date : 21 June 2019 to 24 June 2019

 We then continue inland through Stoke Fleming and then return to the coast - which is now our constant companion - and through more woodland to the 15th Century Dartmouth Castle.
 There will be another welcome café stop here, and the views across the Dart estuary to Kingswear castle are simply gorgeous.

-Finally, we walk back to Dartmouth to explore this fascinating town and to catch the return ferry to Kingswear.
+Finally, we walk back to Dartmouth to explore this fascinating town and to catch the ferry to Kingswear where our return coach will be waiting.

-Walk 3 Brixham, Berry Head and St. Mary’s Bay Circular Walk
+Walk 3 Brixham, Sharkham Point, St. Mary's Bay and Berry Head Circular Walk

 Monday June 24.

-This is a walk full of historic and natural interest.
-We start at the Berry Head Country Park, which is a nature reserve and a Site of Special Scientific Interest.
+The walk then takes us around gorgeous St. Mary's Bay with its red sandstone cliffs and on to Berry Head Country Park, which is a nature reserve and a Site of Special Scientific Interest.
 The area is said to have over 500 species of plant, including many rare species, and also has the largest guillemot colony on the South Coast (also known as the Brixham penguin).

 The Park also features an unusual lighthouse and a Napoleanic fort, built to defend against French invasion.
 There are extensive views from Berry Head over Start Bay and Tor Bay.